Thursday, December 4, 2025

 Neal A. Maxwell: All about us we see hypocrisies as between public and private behavior, as if God had issued two sets of commandments—one for indoors and another for out-of-doors.(4)

 Gordon B. Hinckley: It is not wise, or even possible, to divorce private behavior from public leadership–though there are those who have gone to great lengths to suggest that this is the only possible view of “enlightened” individuals.
 They are wrong.
 They are deceived.
 By its very nature, true leadership carries with it the burden of being an example.
-It is asking too much of any public officer, elected by his or her constituents, to stand tall and be a model before the people–not only in the ordinary aspects of leadership but in his or her behavior?
+Is it asking too much of any public officer, elected by his or her constituents, to stand tall and be a model before the people–not only in the ordinary aspects of leadership but in his or her behavior?
 If values, aren’t established and adhered to at the top, behavior down the ranks is seriously jeopardized and undermined.
 Indeed, in any organization where such is the case–be it a family, a corporation, a society, or a nation–the values being neglected will in time disappear.(5)

 I pray regularly, and invite you to join me, that the Lord will protect the Constitution of the United States with its separation of powers and the freedom and rights it guarantees us, and to preserve our inspired democratic heritage and protect us from Donald Trump's corruption, authoritarian tendencies and apparent desire to be our king.